 Choosing a tax code and working out your tax

 Krystal finds a job working 10 hours per week paying $13 an hour before tax.

-When Krystal is asked for her tax code she uses the decision tree to work this out.
+When Krystal is asked for her tax code she uses the decision tree (external link) to work this out.
 Because it's not her main job, she selects a secondary tax code of S SL for her part time job.